 Our second day in Budapest mainly consisted of eating.
 A lot.
 We walked to the Central Market where I had read they sell the famous lángos.
 This is an enriched dough shaped into a flatbread and then, wait for it, deep fried!
 After hustling and bustling in the manic queue, we were finally rewarded with this fattening specialty.
 It is traditionally topped with sour cream and cheese.
 Pete also added some jalapeños to his for a little extra kick.
 There are so many different toppings for the lángos, it was difficult to choose between sweet or savoury and simple or extravagant!
 It was really delicious and I definitely had that saying from Peter Kay in the back of my mind, “once on the lips, forever on the hips” but it was so good.
 We also bought some Hungarian smoked and spicy paprika from one of the market stalls too.

 We found an amazing gelato shop selling, maybe the best gelato and sorbet I have ever had at Gelarto Rosa.
 I had pistachio and pumpkin gelato with chocolate and raspberry sorbet.
 The most magical part was that it was beautifully shaped into a rose.
 We also stopped by BESTIA Beer Garden for a drink and watched the world go by on St. Stephen’s Square.

-As we were staying so close to Széchenyi Thermal Baths, it would have just rude not to visit.
-Budapest is well known for its health spas and thermal springs and this spa is one of the largest natural hot spring in Europe.
+As we were staying so close to Széchenyi Thermal Baths, it would have been silly not to visit.
+Budapest is well known for its health spas and thermal springs, and this spa is one of the largest natural hot springs in Europe.
 We went in the early evening and it was great!
 The cooler Autumn temperatures made getting into the outdoor heated pool just lovely.
 The different pools are said to have different healing properties with warm medicinal water.
 Below is a video of our time in the baths.